saudrain/git-papers/journal.md

 by: Sam Audrain

 Introduction.
 This is the introduction to my new paper.
-Based on results from Smith (2009).
+Based on results from Smith (2009), DuPre (2012).